Corey-Peyton/django-nuxt-drf/STEP_BY_STEP.md

 We can do this with the following command:

-I call my frontend apps `frontend` in most of my projects, feel free to call this whatever you want:

 ```
 npx create-nuxt-app frontend
 ```

-I selected the following options:
+I call my frontend apps `frontend` in most of my projects, feel free to call this whatever you want.
+I selected the following options in the interactive menu:

 ```
 create-nuxt-app v3.4.0